gbif/checklistbank/checklistbank-nub/README.md

 	- subspecies
 	- variety
 	- form
+- ignore secondary source records if they are conflicting with the taxonomic status of the primary source for the name. i.e. additional information about a name which is accepted in our backbone can only be derived from source datasets which also treat that name as an accepted taxon.

 ## Overlaying information
+ - we merge information about the same name from various sources.
+Especially updating null values.
+For example the authorship for a name can be found in a secondary source.
+Vernacular names and other associated information is also a regular case.

  - every backbone taxon keeps explicitly all core (name, status, author, etc) and associated information (vernacular names, name based typification, descriptions, distribution, bibliography, multimedia)

  - the clb identifier of the primary source taxon (the source clb record with the highest priority) is stored with each backbone taxon to allow to trace back why the backbone has this name
- - merge information from different datasets if they relate to the same name.
-Merging requires a matching taxonomic status, i.e. additional information about a name which is accepted in our backbone can only be derived from source datasets which also treat that name as an accepted taxon.

  - use embedded species match to group spelling variations and distinguish homonyms or consider to write a simpler lookup method based on neo4js native lucene indexing

+### Multimedia
+ - filter by license?

+### Distributions
+ - ignore invalid area distributions
+	 - check location makes sense is not a concatenation???

+### Descriptions

+### Species profiles
+ - check habitats

 ## Higher taxa
  - only trust CoL for ranks above family
  - create new families from non CoL sources if we have species for it